Compassionate Inquiry Mentor-in-Training Program Goals

 - have completed the 6-month Compassionate Inquiry Mentorship Program

-- have completed OR currently are an Intern in the year-long Compassionate Inquiry Internship Program
+- have completed at least one internship in the year-long Compassionate Inquiry Internship Program

 - have taken a 30-hr or longer professional supervision course that is approved by Compassionate Inquiry Inc.